Second Sight (video game): Story

-In the present, Jayne leads John to Stark's hideout in Queens, New York, and learns from Stark that their mission to secure Grienko led to them discovering American special forces operating in Siberia on the same task.
-John learns the troops were being led by Silas Hanson, director of the National Security Executive, who used Stark and his team as scapegoats to cover up his actions, and who is now tying up loose ends.
-After Stark helps him to escape his tenement hideout, John sees Hanson's people capture Jayne, and pursues them to the NSE headquarters in New Jersey.
-Exploring the facility, John uncovers video evidence showing that Hanson seeks to create psychic supersoldiers from Grienko's work and moves to confront Hanson in his office.
-Finding Hanson cannot be defeated, no matter what he tries, John forces himself to experience a flashback and return to the past.
+In the present, Wilde leads Vattic to Starke's hideout in Queens, New York, and learns from Starke that their mission to secure Grienko led to them discovering American special forces operating in Siberia on the same task.
+Vattic learns the troops were being led by Silas Hanson, director of the National Security Executive, who used Starke and his team as scapegoats to cover up his actions, and who is now tying up loose ends.
+After Starke helps him to escape his tenement hideout, Vattic sees Hanson's people capture Wilde, and pursues them to the NSE headquarters in New Jersey.
+Exploring the facility, Vattic uncovers video evidence showing that Hanson seeks to create psychic supersoldiers from Grienko's work and moves to confront Hanson in his office.
+Finding Hanson cannot be defeated, no matter what he tries, Vattic forces himself to experience a flashback and return to the past.

-Back in the past, John explores Dubrensk on his own, after Jayne instructs Stark that his team has done what they can.
-Finding Grienko's research labs under the village, John confronts Grienko with the knowledge he has from the present.
-Grienko, realizing Hanson had deceived him for his research, informs John to head for the lower levels, before he is killed by an NSE agent.
-Making his way underground, John suddenly hears Jayne's voice, telling him his perception of time is all wrong; in reality, the present is actually a possible future being shown to him by the final psychic ability he possessed, precognition, which had been active the whole time, with the "past" actually being the present.
-Learning that the Russian boy was one of several children who Grienko experimented on, John realizes that they had foreseen what Hanson planned to do, and had contacted him, knowing he was the only one who could help them.
+Back in the past, Vattic explores Dubrensk on his own, after Wilde instructs Starke that his team has done what they can.
+Finding Grienko's research labs under the village, Vattic confronts Grienko with the knowledge he has from the present.
+Grienko, realizing Hanson had deceived him for his research, informs Vattic to head for the lower levels, before he is killed by an NSE agent.
+Making his way underground, Vattic suddenly hears Wilde's voice, telling him his perception of time is all wrong; in reality, the present is actually a possible future being shown to him by the final psychic ability he possessed, precognition, which had been active the whole time, with the "past" actually being the present.
+Learning that the Russian boy was one of several children who Grienko experimented on, Vattic realizes that they had foreseen what Hanson planned to do, and had contacted him, knowing he was the only one who could help them.

-Now aware of the truth, and knowing what the future holds, John tracks down Hanson to Grienko's lab and confronts him, only to discover him protected by a bullet-proof window.
+Now aware of the truth, and knowing what the future holds, Vattic tracks down Hanson to Grienko's lab and confronts him, only to discover him protected by a telekinesis-resistant bulletproof window.
 Releasing the children Grienko experimented on, they promptly use their powerful telekinesis abilities to reach Hanson and kill him.
-Returning to the surface, Vattic reunites with Stark and Wilde, who help him onto a helicopter leaving the area as American troops secure the location.
+Returning to the surface, Vattic reunites with Starke and Wilde, who help him onto a helicopter leaving the area as American troops secure the location.